 ARTS 546 - Studio 7 Design Studio Processes

 The Design Studio Processes class invites VisCom Graduate students to explore and create alternative visual language solutions within the context of design-centric problem solving.
 This course approaches problem solving from a hands-on making perspective.
 Students are challenged to utilize non-digital methods and techniques to boil down and encapsulate a design problems’ essence and power in the form of call-to-action communications that address the basic point-of-difference premise of the issue.

-Studio 8.
-Design Teaching Mentorship - Four semester hours Pedagogy in-classroom undergraduate training experience.
-This course focuses on in-classroom observation and experience through the shadowing of a faculty member, and the creation and application of classroom assignments for one semester.
-Pre-requisites : ARTS 540, ARTS 541, ARTS 542, ARTS 543, ARTS 545, ARTS 546
+Pedagogy in-classroom undergraduate training experience.
+This course focuses on in-classroom observation and experience through shadowing faculty members and applying classroom assignments to gain knowledge in teaching higher-education.
+Prerequisites: ARTS 540, ARTS 541, ARTS 542.

 ARTS 548 - Exhibition Development